13. The Best-Laid Schemes

 "Who is Alexander?
 Is that your sire?"

 Her sire?
 Bella let her hair fall in front of her face, hiding her from Edward.
 Technically, she supposed, the boy was her sire.
-But by the way the Cullens had used the word, she knew that it meant more to them than just the person who had bitten her, whose venom had made her a vampire.
+But by the way the Cullens had used the word, she knew that it meant more to them than just the person whose venom had made her a vampire.
 To them, the sire was responsible for the vampire he had created.

-But Alexander was only a child — her child.
+But Alexander was only a child—her child.
 It was she who should have taken responsibility for him.

 When she didn't answer, Edward squeezed her arm.
 "Why do you need to find him?"

 Her body shook with grief and desperation, and her fingers dug into the floor beneath her, gouging deep holes into the wood.